7 Different Types of Tongue Piercing

 https://www.pinterest.com/pin/300122762644064837/

-It is made up of two holes piercing the sides of the tongue between the center and tip, which is typically placed between the middle and tip of the tongue.
+It comprises two holes piercing the sides of the tongue between the center and tip, typically placed between the middle and tip of the tongue.

-However, it may take up to eight weeks for the piercing to shut off after healing.
+However, the piercing may take up to eight weeks to shut off after healing.
 During this time, regular barbells or curved barbells are recommended.

-Note that The danger of infection increases when there is an open wound inside the mouth.
+Note that The danger of infection increases when an open wound is inside the mouth.

 In this scenario, you may feel bleeding, tongue discoloration, soreness, increased swelling, and the sight of yellow and green pus.